elec-e8408-mini-project-2025/project-documentation/README.md

 Execution steps:

 1. Make sure that Smartwatch application has atleast one trip over 1 km
-2. Use vnc, ssh or a seperate display to connect to the raspberry pi
+2. Use VNC, SSH or a seperate display to connect to the Raspberry Pi
-3. Read the output of the running web application
+3. Read the output of the running Web Application
 4. Press all buttons also testing synchronization and setup capabilities

 Expected results: